SomeoneInParticular/CART/README.md

 ## What is CART?

 CART is a module for 3D Slicer designed to help implement, manage, and run iterative analyses on image datasets.
+You can think of CART as an assembly line for data analysis; you define how your data should be grouped ("cases"), and what process you want to apply to it ("tasks"), and CART tracks how many you've completed and ensures that each has been processed by the task sequentially.

 Currently, it provides the following capabilities: